pubcontrib/snrub-showcase/number-to-text/README.md

 # number-to-text
-> Program which takes an integer number and returns its representation in English text.
+> Program which takes a counting number (0, 1, 2, ...) and returns that number
+in English cardinal word form.

+## Rules
+Numbers can take many forms in a language.
+There are times that you might wish to spell out a number just as you'd pronounce it.
+For example when writing a check to pay for something the document expects this word form to be considered complete.

+For example if the number was `155` the word form would be `one hundred fifty-five`.

+This program will do the translation for you using the rules of the English language.

 ## Running
 A Shell script is included to provide a conversational interface for the